In Defence of Secularism and the Right to Criticise Religion

 Hamilton.
 What became known as the Gay

-trial for blasphemy in 1977, arose after Mary Whitehouse brought a
+News trial for blasphemy in 1977, arose after Mary Whitehouse brought a

 private prosecution against the magazine over James Kirkup’s poem The Love

-That Dares To Speak Its Name
+That Dares To Speak Its Name.

 Blasphemy only applied to the Christian religion and when the move to secure